 Hotel website design is one of the core components of a successful business model and can play a pivotal role in your growth.

 Your website is a visual representation of your hotel brand and a great one can attract customers and convert sales, while a subpar site can do the opposite.
 But how can you make sure that your hotel website is ticking all the boxes?
-Let’s dive in and uncover the five best practises for hotel website design.
+Let’s dive in and uncover the five best practices for hotel website design.

 1. Simple navigation

-No matter the business, navigation is the most important ingredient in cooking up the perfect hotel website.
+No matter the business, navigation is the most important ingredient in cooking up the perfect hotel website design.
 If your customers can’t find their way around, how will they ever make it to your checkout?
 It’s pretty obvious, but you’d be surprised at the number of businesses who get this simple step all wrong.

 We know a whole lot about effortless navigation, so we’ve created a quick, foolproof recipe that’s easy for everyone to follow: